 History of Ekambareswarar Temple

-There is a legend around the temple.
-Some say that once while Lord Shiva was meditating Parvati mischievously covered his eyes with her fingers which resulted in complete darkness on earth for many years.
-Shiva being angered by her act cursed Parvati to go to earth for penance.
-Parvati went to earth and created the earth linga and worshiped it under a mango tree in Kanchipuram giving birth to the temple.
+According the devotees, there is a legend around the temple.
+Some say that once while Lord Shiva was meditating Parvati mischievously covered his eyes with her fingers.
+It resulted in complete darkness on earth for many years.
+As a result, Parvati went to earth and created the earth linga and worshiped it under a mango tree in Kanchipuram giving birth to the temple.

 Significance of Ekambareswarar Temple

-- This is the 1st of the 32 Tevara Stalam built in the Tondai region of Southern India.
-Reckoned as one of the revered temple, it is the largest temple dedicated to Lord Shiva in Kanchipuram.
+This is the 1st of the 32 Tevara Stalam built in the Tondai region of Southern India.
+It is the largest Shiva temple in Kanchipuram.

-- The temple premise has a 540 pillar hall all intricately designed and beautifully carved.
-The pillared hall was constructed by the Vijayanagara Monarch.
+The temple premise has a 540 pillar hall, beautifully designed and carved.
+The Vijayanagara Monarch constructed the pillared hall.

-- A 3500 years old mango tree adores the sanctum having four branches each dedicated to the four Vedas.
-The Deity derives its name from the Mango tree from the words Eka-Amra-Natha, meaning the Lord of the Mango tree.
+A 3500 years old mango tree adores the sanctum having four branches each dedicated to the four Vedas.
+Moreover, the Deity derives its name from the Mango tree from the words Eka-Amra-Natha, meaning the Lord of the Mango tree.
 The path to the tree has a Shiva Lingam made of around 1008 small lingas.

-- A Somaskanda panel featuring Shiva, Parvati and Skanda together adorn the back end of the main shrine, which has been worship for centuries together.
+A Somaskanda panel featuring Shiva, Parvati and Skanda together adorn the back end of the main shrine, which has been worship for centuries together.
 The verses of famous folk singer Kanchi Kotayappa Nayak also admire the main deity.

 Timings of Rituals and Poojas at Ekambareswarar Temple